Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 #### Consent Management

-Once user has successfully logged in, you may want your user's to accept the terms and conditions.
+Once the user has successfully logged in, you may want your users to accept the terms and conditions.
 You can configure different consent forms during setup and present that to the user after login.

 #### Getting Consent Details